 During the year, Inter Pipeline successfully raised $300 million in equity capital and issued $900 million of new medium-term notes at attractive interest rates.
 In addition, more than $260 million of new equity was issued to shareholders under Inter Pipeline’s dividend reinvestment programs.

 At December 31, Inter Pipeline’s recourse debt to capitalization ratio was 54 percent, compared to 53 percent at December 31, 2013.

 Conference Call & Webcast

-Inter Pipeline will hold a conference call and webcast today at 2:30 p.m.
+Inter Pipeline will hold a conference call and webcast on February 19th at 2:30 p.m.
 (Mountain Time) / 4:30 p.m.
-(Eastern Time) to discuss its fourth quarter and year end 2013 financial and operating results.
+(Eastern Time) to discuss its fourth quarter and year-end 2014 financial and operating results.

 A webcast of the conference call can be accessed on Inter Pipeline’s website at www.interpipeline.com by selecting “Investor Relations” then “Events & Webcasts/Conference Calls”.
 An archived version of the webcast will be available for approximately 90 days.

 |(millions of dollars, except per share and percent amounts where noted)||Three Months Ended||Twelve Months Ended|

 |Pipeline volumes (000 b/d)|

 |Oil sands transportation1||1,023.9||822.6||912.9||828.4|